 The word for upside down can be the word for revolution or cause for revolution.
 Such as in the Exodus.
 Nevertheless a literal translation is possible.

 "The sun - it has come to pass it riseth not.
 The winter is come (instead of) as summer, the months are reversed, and the hours disordered."

 Papyrus Anastasi IV

 The 120 day winter season ended March 20, 1281 BC, Julian in the fixed to the seasons Egyptian calendar.
 Then the summer season started.
-The Exodus was March 30, 1281 BC.
-Thus this three days of darkness must have happened one month and fourteen days before, perhaps February 14, 1281 BC.
-They would see the stars from the other half of heaven, the winter night sky.
-They would be cold in the darkness.
+The Exodus was Friday, March 30, 1281 BC.
+Thus this three days of darkness must have happened at least three days before the Exodus.
+The following night when the stars were visible again, they would see the stars from the other half of heaven, the winter night sky.
+They would be cold in three days of darkness.
 They would see the zodiac pass in reverse with earth in a reverse orbit.
 After three days, 3 X 24 hours, of darkness the hours of the day would seem very disordered.
 The Big Dipper would point down at midnight instead of up in spring.
 Thus this is rather what seemed upside down.
 Earth was untouched.
-Sirius would not appear at new years July 16.
+Sirius would not appear at new years July 16, 1281 BC.
 This would also see the days disordered.

 You can read the full account of the Papyrus Ipuwer at Admonitions of Ipuwer.

 "Of the poles the one that appears above us is on the lower part, the one invisible to us is on the upper.
 For we call the 'right' of each thing the part from which the beginning of its local movement derives; now, the starting-point of the revolution of the heavens is the part from which the stars rise, so that this will be the right, and where they set is the left.
 If, then, it begins from the right and rotates to the right, the invisible pole must be the upper, since, if it is the invisible one, the movement will be to the left, which we deny.
 Therefore it is clear that the invisible pole is the upper.